 · Wire-brushed: Looks as if it has intentional wire scratches that expose heart of the “wood”

-· Hand-scraped: Offers the appearance of ingrained scrapes and plank variation so it looks unique and handcrafted
+· Hand-scraped: Gives the appearance of ingrained scrapes and plank variation so it looks unique and handcrafted

 · Distressed: Has knots, wormholes and scrapes to look aged